SleepyG11/localizer/README.md

 Search process:
 - Using `options.raw` or resolve data by using `locale` and `key`;
 - If data is string, it will be used;
-- If data is object, then will be used:
+- If data is object, then:
-  - First interval match;
+  - First interval match will be used;
-  - Or, plural rules will be applied to determine plural category:
+  - Or, plural rules will be applied to determine plural category to use:
     - Function from [Plural Rules Table](#plural-rules-table);
     - Or [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules) if `localizer.intl = true`;
-    - Or, `other` form returned;
+    - Or, `data.other` form will be used;
-- If data has other type, it will be converted to string and used;
+- If data has other type, it will be used as string;
 - If data is `null` or `undefined`, or key not found, it's ignored;
 - Process repeats for all fallback locales until some data will be found;
 - If nothing found, `options.fallback` or initial `key` returned instead.